SharpGDX/SharpGDX.github.io/_input/accelerometer.md

 Unfortunately, this configuration is different for tablets.
 Android devices have a notion called default orientation.
 For phones, portrait mode (as in the image above) is the default orientation.
 For tablets, landscape mode is the default orientation.
 A default landscape orientation device has its axes rotated, so that the y-axis points up the smaller side of the device and the x-axis points to the right of the wider side.

-libGDX takes care of this and presents the accelerometer readings as shown in the image above, no matter the default orientation of the device (positive z-axis comes out of the screen, positive x-axis points to the right along the wider side of the device, positive y-axis points upwards along the smaller side of the device).
+SharpGDX takes care of this and presents the accelerometer readings as shown in the image above, no matter the default orientation of the device (positive z-axis comes out of the screen, positive x-axis points to the right along the wider side of the device, positive y-axis points upwards along the smaller side of the device).

 ## Checking Availability
 Different Android devices have different hardware configurations.
 Checking whether the device has an accelerometer can be done as follows: